Skip to main content

 • Transformation lab quiz tomorrow; Know: function of plasmids, definitions, results from lab, evidence that supports the results, materials from lab

-• Begin Chapter 19 summary
+• Continue Chapter 19 summary

 Agenda